Nairobi to Mumbai By Air freight, Container ship or Road

 Jomo Kenyatta International Airport to Chhatrapati Shivaji International Airport

-The quickest way to get from Nairobi to Mumbai by ship will take about 10 days 3h and departs from Mombasa (KEMBA) and arrives into Nhava Sheva (INNSA).
+The quickest way to get from Nairobi to Mumbai by ship will take about 7 days and departs from Mombasa (KEMBA) and arrives into Nhava Sheva (INNSA).
 There are vessels departing every 1-2 days on this route.
-Hapag-Lloyd is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+MESSL is one of the carriers that operates regular services on this route with vessels departing n/a.

 Fluent Cargo is shipment and transport planning tool that is helping to digitize the global freight industry.
 See all your cargo options in one place, plan and track your next international shipment in seconds.